 NOW, I still have my sweets, but after learning all this, I only have a fraction of what I used to have, and I feel better.
 My health is better, I have been able to keep my weight managed, I experience fewer mood swings, my skin is better, I can control my cravings, and I understand that I am not feeding bad things into my body.
 It is a win-win situation.

-Throughout our WOT Sugar Talks Series in September, we will share with you information all month — Along with experts and specialists who will be educating + informing you all with the information I have learned in the last few years on why sugar is so bad for us in so many ways.
-I want to give you the tools and knowledge to do the right thing by you in your own way!
+Throughout our WOT Sugar Talks Series, we shared a lot of great information with you — Including experts and specialists who educated us with the information I have learned in the last few years on why sugar is so bad for us in so many ways.
+I really wanted to give our community the tools and knowledge to do the right thing by you in your own way!
 For lifelong changes of habits for the best!

 If it helped me, it could help you as well… Who’s up for the challenge?

-I hope you can be part of our WOT September Series and enjoy it!
-Our next article will be hitting womenoftoday.com on September 1st.
+I hope you can explore our WOT Sugar Talks Series and enjoy it!

 Here are some tips on How To Wean Yourself Off Sugar via Prevention Magazine.